r-ford/r-ford.github.io/runningCESM121.md

 # Running CESM1.2.1 on SNOW at UAlbany
-Updated June 2022

-Based on [Brian's tutorial for ATM 623](http://www.atmos.albany.edu/facstaff/brose/classes/ATM623_Spring2017/2017/03/16/CESM-tutorial.html), as well as [Yuan-Jen's edits](https://hackmd.io/@yuanjenlin/CESM_on_SNOW).
+This is based on [Brian Rose's tutorial for ATM 623](http://www.atmos.albany.edu/facstaff/brose/classes/ATM623_Spring2017/2017/03/16/CESM-tutorial.html), as well as [Yuan-Jen Lin's notes](https://hackmd.io/@yuanjenlin/CESM_on_SNOW).
 ## Environment setup

 Log into the head node: